ArthurSonzogni/chromiumos-platform2/libhwsec-foundation/status/README.md

         }
         ```
     3. It's acceptable to do implicit bool conversions when the error is declared inside the if expression.
-       Note, that eventually the implicit conversion might be deprecated
+       Note, that eventually the implicit conversion might be deprecated.
         ```C++
         if (StatusChain<TPM1Error> status = SomeMagicFunction()) {
           /* Do some error handlings... */